apla/node-clickhouse/README.md

  * omitFormat: `FORMAT JSONCompact` will be added by default to every query.
  You can change this behaviour by providing this option.
 In such case you should add `FORMAT JSONCompact` by yourself.
+ * syncParser: collect data, then parse whole response.
+Should be faster, but for large datasets all your dataset goes into memory (actually, whole response + whole dataset).
+ Default: `false`